 The Health Center Program is authorized in Section 330 of the Public Health Service Act and administered by the Health Resources and Services Administration (HRSA) within the Department of Health and Human Services (HHS).
-The federal program under current law is financed through a combined mix of discretionary funding passed by Congress through the regular appropriation process for each fiscal year, and mandatory funding made available under the Community Health Center Fund.
-This Fund was established under the Affordable Care Act of 2010, which provided a major supplementary infusion of $11 billion over a five-year period for the operation, expansion, and construction of health centers throughout the nation.
+The federal program under current law is financed through a combined mix of discretionary funding passed by Congress through the regular appropriation process for each fiscal year, and mandatory funding made available under the Community Health Center Fund created in 2010.

 Federal Budget Process Overview